MicrosoftDocs/globalization/globalization/methodology/index.md

 In our experience, world-readiness can be quite challenging to retrofit to an existing application.
 For a pre-existing application, many components may need to be redesigned, particularly in the user interface.

-Even if your initial release is in only one language, a world-ready application can already reach more markets.
+Even if your initial release is in only one language, a world-ready application can reach more markets.
 When you're ready to localize into to more languages and markets, the cost is lower because your organization and the application are prepared.

 ## <a name="baseline"></a>Minimum baseline for localizability

 When starting a project, it's vital to get these fundamentals in place as early as possible:

-1. [Externalize resources](../internationalization/externalize-resources.md), and separate localizable from non-localizable resources.
+1. [Externalize resources](../internationalization/externalize-resources.md), separating localizable from non-localizable resources.

 2. Produce and test localized builds.